Holding Trust During Uncertainty

 Washington and Lee University

-My responsibility was not to communicate the Board’s decision.
-It was to steward the prospect experience during an extended period of public debate, ensuring clarity, consistency, and trust across every recruitment touchpoint.
+My responsibility was to steward the prospect experience during a period of public debate, ensuring transparency, consistency, and trust across every recruitment touchpoint.

 In periods of institutional uncertainty, marketing can easily become reactive, defensive, or fragmented.